 What Can We Do For You?

-We can fix your backflow problem, either with a valve or with checks on an existing valve to see if it is working.
-And by checks - unfortunately, we mean regular checks.
+We can fix your backflow problem either with a valve or with checks on an existing valve to see if it is working.
+When we say checks unfortunately, we mean regular checks.
 This is because valves have many internal seals, springs and lots of moving parts to keep them in operation.
-They are complicated pieces of kit and if one part fails, then the whole thing is liable to fail in the not too distant future.
-But, as always, you can count on us to be there if it does and to offer the best advice to make sure that it doesn’t happen again.
+They are complicated pieces of a kit and if one part fails then the whole thing is liable to fail in the not too distant future.
+As always you can count on us to be there if it does and to offer the best advice to make sure that it doesn’t happen again.

 So, what are you waiting for?
 Concerned about backflow in your irrigation system?
 Already experiencing backflow problems and feel like you need a protective valve?
 Or, is your valve experiencing problems?
 You know who to call for any of these issues.